CoboGlobal/cobo-waas2-go-sdk/docs/EthStakeEstimatedFee.md

 `func (o *EthStakeEstimatedFee) HasValidatorPubkeys() bool`

 HasValidatorPubkeys returns a boolean if a field has been set.

+### GetCoreBtcStakingAddress

+`func (o *EthStakeEstimatedFee) GetCoreBtcStakingAddress() string`

+GetCoreBtcStakingAddress returns the CoreBtcStakingAddress field if non-nil, zero value otherwise.

+### GetCoreBtcStakingAddressOk

+`func (o *EthStakeEstimatedFee) GetCoreBtcStakingAddressOk() (*string, bool)`

+GetCoreBtcStakingAddressOk returns a tuple with the CoreBtcStakingAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCoreBtcStakingAddress

+`func (o *EthStakeEstimatedFee) SetCoreBtcStakingAddress(v string)`

+SetCoreBtcStakingAddress sets CoreBtcStakingAddress field to given value.

+### HasCoreBtcStakingAddress

+`func (o *EthStakeEstimatedFee) HasCoreBtcStakingAddress() bool`

+HasCoreBtcStakingAddress returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)